joeattardi/tailstreamer/README.md

         port: 9000

 # Configuration
 TailStreamer is configured using YAML.
-Upon startup, it will look for a file called `application.yml` and read configuration properties from there.
+Upon startup, it will look for a file called `tailstreamer.yml` and read configuration properties from there.

+For a full reference of available configuration options, see the wiki page at https://github.com/joeattardi/tailstreamer/wiki/YAML-Configuration-Reference.

 # Security
 By default, TailStreamer is accessible by anyone.
 You can restrict access by requiring a username and password.
-Authentication is configured in `application.yml`.
+Authentication is configured in `tailstreamer.yml`.
 For security purposes, user passwords are stored hashed.

 The first step is getting the hashed password.
 Run TailStreamer with the `--encryptPassword` option to generate the hashed password: